2 Peter Devotional Commentary

 2 Peter 1:4

-What privilege to know that through His divine power, God has given every believer in Christ Jesus our Lord, ALL we need that pertain to life and godliness, and it is appropriated through a knowledge of Him.
+What privilege to know that through His divine power, God has given every believer in Christ Jesus our Lord, all we need that pertain to life and godliness, and it is appropriated through a knowledge of Him.

-God has already equipped us with the power to live a victorious Christian life - to live our lives as He intended us to live (in total dependence on Him).
+God has already equipped us with the power to live a victorious Christian life, to live our lives as He intended us to live (in total dependence on Him).
 And His divine power is accessed through a knowledge of Him Who called read more...

 2 Peter 1:5